webplatform/docs-wpd/Style_Guide/index.md

 : Example: '''Unicode characters in JavaScript files'''.
 : Example: '''Action: specifying fonts'''.
 ;URLs
-: Do not capitalize.
+: Do not capitalize unless complete vital for syntax correctness.
-: Example: '''tutorials/audio_tag''' (the underscore is generated for you).
+: Example: '''tutorials/audio_tag''' (the underscore is generated for you — you would enter '''tutorials/audio tag''').
-: Example: '''tutorials/using_getUserMedia'''.
+: Example: '''tutorials/using_getUserMedia''' (the underscore is generated for you — you would enter '''tutorials/using getUserMedia''').

 =Titles and headings=